Felchta

 Felchta (/de/) is a village and quarter of the town of Mühlhausen in Thuringia, central Germany.

 Geography

 Felchta is located on the southern edge of the town of Mühlhausen.
-The Landesstraße ("state's road") L 1016 runs past the village and connects it with the town and the surrounding area.
-Felchta lies in the Thuringian Basin not far from the Unstrut river in an agricultural farming area.
-There is hardly any forest in the intensively used flat-wavy terrain.
-The climate is mild and low in precipitation with mostly groundwater-influenced soils.
+The Landesstraße ("state road") L 1016 runs past the village and connects it with the town and the surrounding area.
+Felchta lies in the Thuringian Basin not far from the Unstrut river in an agricultural area.
+There is hardly any forest in the intensively used gently undulating terrain.
+The climate is mild, with low precipitation with mostly groundwater-influenced soils.